 As an outsider you’re maybe jealous of the Swedes who sit on outdoor cafes during these times?
 Or maybe you don’t understand why they still come together?
 In Sweden they chose the strategy of group immunity.
 The government gives a lot of responsibility to the population and the Swedes usually take this responsibility.
 They adapt fairly well to the social distancing rules.
 Sweden has many one-person households and they are appreciate their ‘personal space’.
 In addition, the country is many times more extensive than the Benelux and Sweden (except for the big cities) with its 10 million inhabitants is less populated.
 Whether their strategy is the right one remains to be seen.
 Virologists have already criticized the approach of the government.

 General advice in the fight against corona

-- Cancel all unnecessary trips.
+- Consider cancelling all unnecessary trips.
 Even if you have no symptoms.
 Travelers can spread the virus faster.
 Take your responsibility and stay at home.

 - Cover your mouth and nose when coughing or sneezing and wash your hands carefully afterwards.

 - Avoid contact with other persons as much as possible to limit further spread.